Arizona Road Trips for Two

 6450 S. Bennett Place, Willcox

 Play: Chiricahua National Monument has some of the best hiking in Southern Arizona.
 Tackle the 7.3-mile Heart of the Rocks Loop Trail to see the unique rock formations the monument is known for.
-Or attend Wings Over Willcox, a birding festival featuring wildlife tours and seminars Jan.
-17-20.
+Or attend Wings Over Willcox, an annual birding festival featuring wildlife tours and seminars in mid-January.